sophiegermain/gettingcleaningdata/CodeBook.md

     - STANDING  .Standing up
     - LAYING  .Laying down

-* 66 calculated features of the measured movements, which all follow the same syntax rules to form the name of the variable.
+* 66 calculated features of the measured movements, which all consist of a concatenation of syntax components to explain what they are.
 A list of syntax components follows here, and a full list of features is listed below.
     - "time" refers to an original time domain signal
     - "frequency" refers to the Fast Fourier Transform of the original signal
     - "bodyacceleration" refers to the body acceleration part of the accelerometer signal from the smartphone